getsentry/sentry-php/docs/middleware.rst

 Middlewares
 ###########

-Middlewares are an essential part of the event sending lifecycle as it's processed through them before being sent to the server.
-Each middleware wraps the next to resemble an onion structure.
-There are several built-in middlewares whose list
+Middlewares are an essential part of the event sending lifecycle.
+Each captured event is passed through the middleware chain before being sent to the server and each middleware can edit the data to add, change or remove information.
+There are several built-in middlewares whose list is:
-is:

-- ``BreadcrumbInterfaceMiddleware``: it adds all the recorded breadcrumbs up to the point the event was generated to the event.
+- ``BreadcrumbInterfaceMiddleware``: adds all the recorded breadcrumbs up to the point the event was generated.
-- ``ContextInterfaceMiddleware``: it adds the data stored in the contexts to the event.
+- ``ContextInterfaceMiddleware``: adds the data stored in the contexts to the event.
-- ``ExceptionInterfaceMiddleware``: it fetches the stacktrace for the captured exception (if any) and integrates additional data like a small piece of source code present around each stackframe.
+- ``ExceptionInterfaceMiddleware``: fetches the stacktrace for the captured event if it's an exception (and has an stacktrace) and integrates additional data like a small piece of source code for each stackframe.
-- ``MessageInterfaceMiddleware``: it adds a message (if present) to the event and optionally format it using ``vsprintf``.
+- ``MessageInterfaceMiddleware``: adds a message (if present) to the event and optionally format it using ``vsprintf``.
-- ``ModulesMiddleware``: it fetches informations about the packages installed through Composer.
-The ``composer.lock`` file must be present to make this middleware working.
+- ``ModulesMiddleware``: fetches informations about the packages installed through Composer.
+The ``composer.lock`` file must be present for this middleware to work.
-- ``ProcessorMiddleware``: it's a special middleware that executes the registered processors by passing to them the event instance.
+- ``ProcessorMiddleware``: executes the registered processors by passing to them the event instance.
-- ``RequestInterfaceMiddleware``: it adds the HTTP request information (e.g. the headers or the query string) to the event.
+- ``RequestInterfaceMiddleware``: adds the HTTP request information (e.g. the headers or the query string) to the event.
-- ``SanitizerMiddleware``: it sanitizes the data of the event to ensure that it can be encoded correctly as JSON and the data is serialized in the appropriate format for their representation.
+- ``SanitizerMiddleware``: sanitizes the data of the event to ensure that it can be encoded correctly as JSON and the data is serialized in the appropriate format for their representation.
-- ``UserInterfaceMiddleware``: it adds some user-related information like the client IP address to the event.
+- ``UserInterfaceMiddleware``: adds some user-related information like the client IP address to the event.

 Writing a middleware
 ====================

 The only requirement for a middleware is that it must be a callable.
-What this means is that you can register a lambda function as middleware as well as create a class with the magic method ``__invoke`` and they will both work fine.
+What this means is that you can register an anonymous function as middleware as well as create a class with the magic method ``__invoke`` and they will both work fine.
 The signature of the function that will be called must be the following:

 .. code-block:: php

-  function (Event $event, callable $next, ServerRequestInterface $request = null, $exception = null, array $payload = [])
+  function (\Raven\Event $event, callable $next, \Psr\Http\Message\ServerRequestInterface $request = null, $exception = null, array $payload = [])

 The middleware can call the next one in the chain or can directly return the event instance and break the chain.
 Additional data supplied by the user while